DrakirL/DrakirL.github.io/p10/rules/combat.md

 + If it's on your turn and a Test is required, it should probably use an Action.
 + 1 Action = about a second or two of effort.
 If it takes longer than that, it should use more than 1 Action and probably be Distracting.
 + Reactions aren’t improvised.
 Use prepared actions instead.

-<br><br>
+#### <br>
 As part of any Action, you may either use a free hand to grab hold of an easily attainable item, or stow away some items you are holding to free your hands.
 You may not do both with the same action.
 ### Pre-Defined Actions

 **Attack Action** <br>
-Make an Unarmed Strike or a Weapon Attack with a weapon you are holding. <br>
+Make an Unarmed Strike or one Weapon Attack with a weapon you are holding (or as you draw it, since that is allowed as normal). <br>
-If your hand is free, you may draw/ready weapon and/or shields as part of this action, but not sheath/stow them away?
+If you are holding a weapon in each hand and they both have the Light property, you can make one attack with each (but you don't add your Martial Skill to the off-hand attack as normal). <br>
+If the Attack is made using a Ranged Weapon, it is Distracting?
 <br><br>
 **Brace Action** <br>
-Until the start of your next turn, add a +1 bonus to your Defence and any Save you make. <br> *Note: This CAN stack with itself.*
+Until the start of your next turn, add a +1 bonus to your Defence and any Save you make. <br> *Note: This CAN stack with itself.
+Super Brace Tank!*
 <br><br>
 **Care Action** <br>
 Make a Medicine Check to try and stabilize a creature on Death's Door (Difficulty = 10 + Exhaustion). <br>